kevmoo/github_email_notify/README.md

   * `app.yaml` is explicitly ignored in `.gitignore` to make sure you don't commit a bunch of secrets to a public GitHub repo.
 * See `lib/src/environment_variable_access.dart` for details.

+### Running locally

+There have been changes to the `gcloud` tool which require custom arguments be passed.

+`gcloud preview app run --custom-entrypoint "dart bin/server.dart --port={port}" app.yaml`

+*TODO(kevmoo): add more details here*

 ### Technologies

 * [Dart on Google App Engine](https://www.dartlang.org/server/google-cloud-platform/app-engine/)